 WHAT IS BENOQUIK MONOBENZONE 20 CREAM

-Benoquik cream is made by Quik Pharmaceuticals, also known as Monobenzone 20% is used for depigmentation of the skin as a treatment for widespread vitiligo, a skin condition in which irregular patches of skin, covering about 50% of the body surface, lose colour and become whitened.
-This is caused by destruction of the pigment-producing cells called melanocytes.
+Benoquik cream is made by Quik Pharmaceuticals, also known as Monobenzone 20% is used for depigmentation of the skin as a treatment for widespread vitiligo, a skin condition in which irregular patches of skin, covering about 50% of the body surface, lose color and become whitened.
+This is caused by the destruction of the pigment-producing cells called melanocytes.
 Benoquik Monobenzone 20% cream is used as a skin lightener in people with vitiligo, to reduce the color of patches of skin that contain pigment so that they match the areas of skin that have lost color.
 Decolouration of the skin using Monobenzone cream is permanent and makes the skin sensitive to sunburn during and after treatment.

 Brand names: Agerite, AgeRite, Alba, Alba-Dome, Albaquin, Benoquin, Benoquik, Carmifal, Depigman, Dermochinona, Leucodinine, Monobenzon, Pigmex, Superlite.

-Synonyms: Benzoquin, Benzyl hydroquinone, Benzyl p-hydroxyphenyl ether, Hydrochinon monobenzylether, Hydroquinone benzyl ether, Hydroquinone monobenzyl ether, Monobenzona, Monobenzone, Monobenzonum, Monobenzyl ether hydroquinone, Monobenzyl, Ether of Hydroquinone, Monobenzyl hydroquinone, p-Hydroxyphenyl benzyl ether.
+Synonyms: Benzoquin, Benzyl hydroquinone, Benzyl p-hydroxyphenyl ether, Hydrochinon monobenzylether, Hydroquinone benzyl ether, Hydroquinone mono benzyl ether, Monobenzona, Monobenzone, Monobenzonum, Monobenzyl ether hydroquinone, Monobenzyl, Ether of Hydroquinone, Monobenzyl hydroquinone, p-Hydroxyphenyl benzyl ether.

 HOW DOES BENOQUIK MONOBENZONE 20% CREAM WORK

 Monobenzone is a depigmenting agent whose mechanism of action is not fully understood.
-The topical application of monobenzone in animals, increases the excretion of melanin from the melanocytes.
+The topical application of monobenzone in animals increases the excretion of melanin from the melanocytes.
 The same action is thought to be responsible for the depigmenting effect of the drug in humans.
 Monobenzone may cause the destruction of melanocytes and permanent depigmentation.
 This effect is erratic and may take one to four months to occur while existing melanin is lost with normal sloughing of the stratum corneum.
 Hyperpigmented skin appears to fade more rapidly than does normal skin, and exposure to sunlight reduces the depigmenting effect of the drug.
 The histology of the skin after depigmentation with topical monobenzone is the same as that seen in vitiligo; the epidermis is normal except for the absence of identifiable melanocytes.